w3f/polkadot-wiki/docs/learn/learn-nft-pallets.md

 specifying different settings:

 - `settings` you can specify (in a bitflag-format) settings for your collection:
   - `Transferrable items`: when disabled, the items will be non-transferrable (good for soul-bound NFTs),
   - `Unlocked metadata`: when disabled, the metadata will be locked,
   - `Unlocked attributes`: when disabled, the attributes in the `CollectionOwner` namespace will be locked,
   - `Unlocked max supply`: allows to change the max supply until it gets locked (i.e. the possibility to change the supply for a limited amount of time),
   - `Deposit required`: when disabled, no mint deposit will be taken for items.
 This option can be set by a super-user only.

 Everything is unlocked by default (bitflag value `0`).

 - `maxSupply` (toggle option) gives you the possibility to specify the maximum number of items that can be minted.
 - `mintSettings: PalletNftsMintSettings` gives you the possibility to specify different settings for your collection.
   - `mintType` gives you the possibility to specify who can mint in your collection:
     - `Ìssuer`: only you can mint in your collection.
     - `Public`: everyone can mint in your collection.
     - `HoderOf`: only holders of items in another collection can mint in your collection.
 This requires knowledge about the ID of the other collection.
-Collections IDs are auto-incremented.
 This avoids to loop through all existing collections spamming RPC nodes with requests to find out available IDs.
   - `price` (toggle option) gives you the possibility to specify the price of the items.
   - `startBlock`and `endBlock` give you the possibility to specify a time frame during which the collection's configuration is valid (i.e. all option within